sandyherho/pattingalloang/README.md

 - **NetCDF:** CF-compliant with all variables and metadata
 - **PNG:** High-resolution static visualizations
 - **GIF:** Animated 3D rotation

-## Naming

-This library is named after **Karaeng Pattingalloang III** (1600–1654), an eminent scholar-statesman of the Gowa-Tallo Sultanate in South Sulawesi, Indonesia.
-Serving as Grand Vizier from 1639 until his death, Pattingalloang was renowned throughout the early modern maritime world for his exceptional intellectual pursuits.
-Contemporary European accounts document his mastery of multiple languages, his extensive library of Western scientific and cartographic works, and his sophisticated engagement with mathematics, astronomy, and natural philosophy.
-His scholarly reputation earned him the epithet "Father of Makassar" among European observers.
-This library honors his legacy as a patron of cross-cultural scientific exchange during the Age of Exploration.

 ## License